 Bonnie G. Berger, EdD, is renowned as an exercise and sport psychologist and an educator, who initially earned a Bachelor of Science from Wittenberg University in Springfield, Ohio, in 1962.
-She subsequently obtained a Master of Arts and an EdD from Columbia University in 1965 and 1972, respectively.
+She subsequently obtained a Master of Arts and an Doctor of Education from Columbia University in 1965 and 1972, respectively.
 Beginning her athletic endeavors as a swimmer at the YWCA at the age of 8, Dr. Berger has participated in the college varsity sports of basketball and volleyball, and on the synchronized swimming team at Wittenberg University.

-Dr. Berger’s favorite activities include swimming, skiing, jogging and working out at the gym, as well as traveling to national parks, forests and international destinations.
+Dr. Berger’s favorite activities include swimming, skiing, jogging and working out at the gym, as well as traveling to national parks, and international destinations.
 Her son (Stephen Casher), his wife (Mandie Casher) and Dr. Berger’s two grandchildren (Nakita and Nikoli Casher) have contributed tremendously to her life.